 Topography of Terror

-This is where the headquarters of the dreaded Gestapo once stood.
-Between 1933 and 1945 the centres of national-socialist terror namely the Gestapo with its own prison, the SS headquarters, the SS Security Service (SD) and the Reichssicherheitshauptamt (Main Office of State Security) were located on this sight.
+Between 1933 and 1945 the centres of national-socialist terror namely the Gestapo were located on this site which included a prison, the SS headquarters, the SS Security Service (SD) and the Reichssicherheitshauptamt (Main Office of State Security).

 German Resistance Memorial Centre